luxonis/depthai-python/docs/source/install.rst

 Installation
 ============

+Refer to `DepthAI installer documentation <https://docs.luxonis.com/en/latest/pages/tutorials/first_steps>`__ to install full `DepthAI demo <https://github.com/luxonis/depthai#depthai-api-demo-program>`__ and its dependencies and requirements.

-Please install the necessary dependencies for your platform by following the instructions below.
+Follow the steps below to install dependencies for your platform.

 .. tabs::